AdobeDocs/control-panel.en/help/performance-monitoring/using/database-active-queries.md

 >[!IMPORTANT]
 >
+>If one of the queries has been active for more than 24 hours, you will be notified by email if you subscribed to [email alerting](../../performance-monitoring/using/email-alerting.md).
+>
->If one of the queries has been active for more than 24 hours, reach out to Customer Care so that they identify and resolve the issue.
-In that case, you will need to provide them with the **[!UICONTROL PID]** column value, which is a unique identifier for the query.
+>In that case, reach out to Customer Care so that they identify and resolve the issue.
+You will need to provide them with the **[!UICONTROL PID]** column value, which is a unique identifier for the query.